rbisdorff/Digraph3/docSphinx/tutorial.rst

 ...................
 We need to rank without ties a set *X* of items (usally decision alternatives) that are evaluated on multiple performance criteria and for which we may know their pairwise outranking situation characteristics, i.e. r(*x* S *y*) for all *x*, *y* in *X*.

-Unfortunately, the Condorcet digraph, associated with a given outranking digraph, presents only exceptionnaly a linear ordering.
+Unfortunately, the Condorcet digraph, associated with a given outranking digraph, presents only exceptionally a linear ordering.
 Usually, pairwise majority comparisons do not indeed render a complete and transitive outranking relation.

 Several heuristic ranking rules have been proposed for constructing a linear order which is closest in some sense to a given outranking relation.